Top 10 states with the worst credit scores

 4: Nevada, 644.3

 In Nevada, more than half of all borrowers have debts past due or in collections.
 This means that their credit histories are currently suffering from an overdue debt which is counting against them and hurting how they're evaluated by potential lenders for future loans.
-In addition to this issue being prevalent statewide as a whole - not just confined within certain regions- it's even worst among those who live here: residents' household incomes ($49k) typically don't allow these individuals enough cash flow each month after paying off monthly expenses like mortgage payments, etc., necessitating taking out large amounts at once instead; thus making things much harder shouldered financially during hard economic times.
+In addition to this issue being prevalent statewide as a whole - not just confined within certain regions- it's even worse among those who live here: residents' household incomes ($49k) typically don't allow these individuals enough cash flow each month after paying off monthly expenses like mortgage payments, etc., necessitating taking out large amounts at once instead; thus making things much harder shouldered financially during hard economic times.

 3: Louisiana, 643.6

 Along with earning a low median income ($42,406), half of Louisiana residents have debts that are past due or in collections.
-With less money coming in, the state has fewer funds to put toward these loans- which is one major factor putting it at No 3 among those with the worst credit scores!
+With less money coming in, the state has fewer funds to put toward these loans- which is one major factor putting it at No. 3 among those with the worst credit scores!

 2: Mississippi, 637.1